AndiKod/Calepin/src/pages/markdown.md

 ---
-title: Markdown test
+title: Markdown Test
 desc: Happy markdown
 date: February 12, 2023
 ---

-# Markdown
+# Pandoc Markdown

 This page is here to check the styles.
 Baseball Ipsum.
 A text generator straight out of left field, step up to bat on your next project with this baseball themed lorem ipsum text.